-- 6.4 A TWA Order may also authorise works that are ancillary to any interference with navigation.
-This would include the Area A and Area B works that do not directly interfere with navigation themselves but are related to the elements of the Main Works that do interfere with navigation. - An order giving statutory authority is made by the Secretary of State on application by a promoter.
-In order to promote the TWA Order a local authority like the Borough Council must first obtain authority to do so by way of a resolution of the Council, passed by a majority of members eligible to vote.
-This is a requirement of s239 of the Local Government Act 1972 in respect of the promotion of or opposition to Bills, which also applies to the promotion of a TWA Order by s20 of the TWA 1992.
-It is recommended to the Council that it should resolve to promote a TWA Order for the purposes described in this report. - 6.6 The Main Works will require planning permission.
+- 7.2 The statutory authority in relation to these works will be sought as follows: - 7.2.1 As the Main Works will include the New Bridge they will interfere with navigation.
+This requires specific statutory authority pursuant to s3 Transport and Works Act 1992.
+In order to promote an order under that section (a "TWA Order") a local authority like the Borough Council must first obtain authority to do so by way of a resolution of the full Council, passed by a majority of members eligible to vote.
+It is recommended to the Executive Board that it should propose such an application to the full Council.
+The application will be determined by the Secretary of State for Transport.

+- 7.2.2 The Main Works will also interfere with three other waterways and a railway line, all of which requires special powers.
+The TWA would confer such authority. - 7.2.3 The Main Works will require planning permission.
 However, in this case it is not necessary to make an application to the Borough Council as local planning authority in the normal way.
-The Secretary of State may confer deemed planning permission pursuant to s90(2A) of the Town and Country Planning Act 1990 at the same time as making the TWA Order. - 6.7 The works will require the acquisition of land owned by third parties and the TWA Order would confer powers of compulsory acquisition in respect of land and rights over and in land. - 6.8 The New Bridge must also be the subject of tolls, which is described below.
+The Secretary of State may confer deemed planning permission pursuant to s90(2A) of the Town and Country Planning Act 1990 at the same time as making a TWA Order. - 7.2.4 The works will require the acquisition of land owned by third parties and the TWA Order would confer powers of compulsory acquisition in respect of land and rights over and in land. - 7.2.5 The New Bridge must be the subject of tolls as described above.
 This would be secured by the TWA Order as well.
-The relevant provisions would comply with the Strategic Outline Business Case for the project approved by the Mersey Gateway Executive Board meeting on 7 April (report attached at Appendix 2).
-Officers are continuing to work up proposals in accordance with that strategy and subject to legal and financial advice. - 6.9 The changes to the highway network required within the Main Works area would be authorised by the TWA Order. - 6.10 The TWA Order will contain extensive additional provisions designed to secure the construction, maintenance and operation of the Main Works as part of the Project.
+Subject to members approval in this meeting, officers will continue to work up proposals in accordance with the Strategic Outline Business Case for the project (being considered by members at the Mersey Gateway Executive Board meeting on 7 April report attached at Appendix 2), subject to legal and financial advice. - 7.2.6 The changes to the highway network required within the Main Works area would be authorised by the TWA Order. - 7.2.7 The TWA Order will contain extensive additional provisions designed to secure the construction, maintenance and operation of the Main Works as part of the Project.